LongW4y/Engineering_Thesis/README.md

 With its details described below, the problems touched, are:
 _image processing with neural networks, automatic control of a robotic arm with machine learning, creation & maintenance of system architecture, action logging._

-### An Overview
-While the topic definitely can spark the imagination, it would be the best to give it a more detailed description.

-## More detailed description

-## Image processing
-The processing of images with **standard aspect ratios**, e.g. (Q/U/F/)HD, is fairly simple, as the height & width of the image is always divisible by the same (usually fairly large) number.

-## System architecture